+Discussion

+For example, if the ballot styles loaded on a scanner disagree with the ballot styles that were used by vote-capture devices, the system will raise an alarm and prevent the incorrect ballot styles from being used during tabulation.
+Otherwise, votes could be credited to the wrong contest options.

+Such a mismatch should have been detected and prevented during L&A testing but if it was not, it needs to be detected and prevented before tabulation begins.

-1.1.7-C – Detect and reject ballots that are oriented incorrectly
+1.1.6-B – Detect and reject ballots that are oriented incorrectly

-Scanners must do one of the following:
+The voting system must either:

-correctly count ballots regardless of whether they are fed upside down, right side up, forward, or reversed
+correctly count ballots regardless of whether they are fed upside down, right side up, forward, or reversed; or

-detect and reject ballots that are oriented incorrectly
+detect and reject ballots that are oriented incorrectly.

-1.1.7-D – Ballot separation when batch feeding
+1.1.6-C – Ballot separation when batch feeding

-in response to unreadable ballots, write-ins, and other designated conditions, batch-fed scanners must do one of the following:
+Batch-fed scanners, in response to unreadable ballots, write-ins, and other designated conditions, must do one of the following:

-out stack the ballot (that is, divert to a stack separate from the ballots that were normally processed)
+out stack the ballot (that is, divert to a stack separate from the ballots that were normally processed);

-stop the ballot reader and display a message prompting the EO to remove the ballot
+stop the ballot reader and display a message prompting the election official to remove the ballot;

-mark the ballot with an identifying mark to facilitate its later identification
+mark the ballot with an identifying mark to facilitate its later identification; and/or